Meyer says he followed protocol for 2015 abuse allegations

 Meyer said his intention at media day was not to say anything inaccurate.

-“However, I was not adequately prepared to discuss these sensitive personnel issues with the media, and I apologize for the way I handled those questions,” Meyer said
+“However, I was not adequately prepared to discuss these sensitive personnel issues with the media, and I apologize for the way I handled those questions,” he said.

 Meyer said he will fully cooperate with investigators.
 Ohio State did not respond Friday to a request seeking comment on the comments by Meyer or Smith, who told the radio station his marriage was volatile and that he made mistakes.
 The Smiths divorced in 2016.